dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Active Directory/Azure Active Directory (AAD).md

 #### Azure AD Password Protection
 Protect passwords from identity attacks like Password Spraying
-Uses an auto updating global password ban list
+Uses an auto updating global password ban list to prevent some of certain words
 Required AAD Premium 1 or Premium 2

 #### Emergency Access Accounts